Nick Senzel Player Props: Reds vs. Braves

 - The pitching staff for the Braves has a collective 9.6 K/9, the second-best in MLB.

-- The Braves' 3.81 team ERA ranks seventh across all MLB pitching staffs.
+- The Braves have the seventh-ranked team ERA across all league pitching staffs (3.84).

-- Braves pitchers combine to rank 14th in baseball in home runs surrendered (81 total, 1.1 per game).
+- The Braves rank 15th in baseball in home runs given up (85 total, 1.1 per game).

-- In his last appearance on Friday, June 16, the left-hander went 5 2/3 innings against the Colorado Rockies, giving up one earned run while surrendering five hits.
+- In his most recent time out on Sunday, the right-hander threw five innings against the Colorado Rockies, giving up three earned runs while surrendering five hits.

-- In eight games this season, the 24-year-old has a 4.57 ERA and 5 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.